-Ductless and mini split units will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling.
-So the next time you are carrying that bulky window box unit up a flight of stairs, or going into a blazing hot room where the current cooling system cannot reach, o
+A Ductless air conditioner (and/or ductless heat pump) will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling or are stuck with expensive electric heating.
+So the next time you are carrying that bulky window box unit up a flight of stairs, going into a blazing hot room where the current cooling system cannot reach, o

 – These systems also naturally save energy.
 Ducts, especially if they run through hot attics and crawl spaces naturally lose energy in getting you your cool air.

 – Finally, these systems are more aesthetically pleasing than other types of central air or heating, and they provide more safety and security.
 For example, how easy would it be for someone to push in a window box and get into your house?
 These systems only require a three-inch hole.

 A ductless air conditioner or ductless heat pump is a great product for those with houses without ducts, increasing comfort and resale value.
 However, even those with ductwork might be tempted to put in a system as well!

 Here is more information about Energy Star Ratings of Ductless Systems

 Ductless air conditioner and ductless heat pump vs. conventional systems